sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 # Simulation-Prep-Tutorial-dltBC
 walkthrough of preparing a new system for simulating, using dltBC as an example
 # Intro and Goals
 dltBCDX is a multi-protein complex embedded in the cell wall (membranes?) of (gram-positive?) bacteria and is involved in decorating the outer surface of the cell wall with D-alanine residues.
-These D-alanines start on the intracellular side and pass through the complex through covalent bonds and modifications.
+These D-alanines start on the intracellular side and pass through the complex through covalent bond modifications.
 On the extracellular side, they attach to LTAs (lipotechoic acid) and provide the bacteria with a positive charge, which protects the bacteria from (degradation???).

-In this simulation, we are only modeling dltB, which is suspected to not directly interact with D-ala, but rather facilitate d-ala in jumping from dltC to dltX.
+In this simulation, we are only modeling dltB, which is suspected to facilitate D-ala in jumping from dltC to dltX.

 We are going to prepare dltB using various software packages, then run the sims on Savio (Berkeley's HPCC).